jkomoros/card-web/README.md

 TODO: make the manifest.json output be merged automatically in that flow

-When index.html has changed, run `gulp inject-favicon-markups`, then copy over `index.favicon.html` to `index.html`
+When index.html has changed, run `gulp inject-favicon-markups`, then manually change the point to the manifest ot be to `manifest.json` instead of `/images/site.webmanifest`

 TODO: make the favicon injection be part of the build flow